Earl B. Ruth

 Ruth was elected as a Republican to the Ninety-first and to the two succeeding Congresses (January 3, 1969 – January 3, 1975).
 He was an unsuccessful candidate for re-election to the Ninety-fourth Congress in 1974.
 He was then appointed by President of the United States Gerald R. Ford to be Governor of American Samoa from 1975 to 1976.
 During his period as Governor of American Samoa opposition to the practice of the federal government appointing governors grew stronger.
 Within eighteen months, Ruth had removed numerous Samoans in administrative posts, who had been appointed by former Governor John Morse Haydon.
 Ruth was soon recalled to Washington, DC, and was quoted for having called Samoans "lazy, thieving liars."

 Personal life

 Ruth's wife was Jane Wylie Ruth.
 On August 15, 1989 Ruth died in Salisbury.
 He is interred in Salisbury National Cemetery.

 Legacy

 In 2012, the North Carolina Department of Transportation named a section of U.S. 601 in Rowan County "Congressman Earl Ruth Highway" in his honor.

+In 1976, following the brief and unpopular tenure of Governor Ruth — who had removed several Samoans from administrative posts previously filled by John Morse Haydon — Samoans overwhelmingly approved a referendum granting them the right to elect their own governor.
+This marked a decisive turn away from the longstanding practice of appointing governors, a practice that had sparked considerable opposition when Ruth took office.
+Although American Samoans had rejected the proposal to elect their governor in three earlier plebiscites, the 1976 vote changed course.
+Shortly thereafter, Ruth was recalled to Washington, DC.
+Since that time, American Samoans have elected both a governor and a lieutenant governor every four years.